 Salty coffee is not a new concept in other parts of the world, either; European nations such as Norway, Hungary, Finland, Sweden, and Estonia, to name a few, all put salt in their coffee.
 This practice may be partly attributable to the fact that the continent has a seafaring nature and abundantly brackish waters.

-Taiwan is the very first place I tried salted coffee, about 5 years ago.
+Taiwan is the very first place I tried salted coffee, around 2017.
 The tiny nation is said to have modernized salt in coffee with a specialty beverage - coffee with sea salt whipped cream or salted cream.
 The now-famous Cafe 85C was at the helm of this innovation.

 Taiwan is also known for many innovative beverages, including boba milk tea and other creamy, foamy beverages.
 Finally, Alton Brown greatly contributed to the popularity of putting salt in coffee.